$ cd fundamentals-of-devops

 ansible_host_key_checking: false

-Now you can create a new playbook to configure these servers with Nginx.
-Create a new file called configure_nginx_playbook.yml with the contents shown in Example 33:
+Now you can create a new playbook that uses this role in a file called configure_nginx_playbook.yml, with the contents shown in Example 33:

 - name: Configure servers to run nginx